Theodoros Kolokotronis: As liberator

-Kolokotronis gathered the klephts together to march to the relief of Ypsilantis.
+Kolokotronis gathered the klephts together to march to the relief of Demetrios Ypsilantis.
 This was quite a feat in itself, considering the near-collapse of the government and the notoriously quarrelsome nature of the klephtic bands.
-Even the troublesome Souliotes lent a hand.
 The Ottoman army from the north commanded by Mahmud Dramali Pasha, after taking Corinth, had marched to the plain of Argos.
 The castle of Larissa was an excellent position, commanding the whole plain.
 To leave such a stronghold straddling Ottoman supply lines was far too dangerous.
 Dramali would have to reduce the fortress before moving on.
 Scaling the cliffs, breaching the castle's stout walls and overcoming its resolute defenders would be no easy task.

 Yet, there was one weakness Dramali was unaware of: Larissa, unlike the Acropolis in Athens, had no spring and consequently fresh water had to be supplied from cisterns.
 Unfortunately for the Greeks, it was July and no rains were falling to fill the cisterns.
 Ypsilantis bluffed the Ottomans as long as he could, but towards the end of the month had to sneak his men out in the middle of the night.
 Dramali's men plundered the castle the next day, and he was now free to march them toward the coast to resupply (the Greeks had pursued a scorched earth policy, and the large Ottoman force was eating through its food supplies rather quickly).
 Ypsilantis's defense had bought Kolokotronis and the klephts valuable time.

 To his dismay, Dramali found himself cut off from his supply fleet, which had intended to land at Nafplio but was successfully blockaded by the Greek fleet under Admiral Andreas Miaoulis.

 Dramali reluctantly decided upon a retreat toward Corinth through the Dervenaki Pass, through which he had just come unmolested.
 This was exactly what Kolokotronis had been hoping for.
 In August 1822, his quicker-moving guerrilla forces trapped the Ottomans in the pass and annihilated them in the Battle of Dervenakia.

 A devastated Sultan Mahmud II in Constantinople was forced to turn to Muhammad Ali, ruler of the nominally Ottoman pashaluk of Egypt, for help.

 The Greeks resumed the siege against the fortresses at Nafplio, which fell in December.
 Kolokotronis is said to have ridden his horse up the steep slopes of Palamidi to celebrate his victory there; a statue in the town square commemorates the event.
 He is attired in the pseudo-classical uniform of the Greek Light Infantry, which he was fond of wearing.